How to apply for a Golden visa/investor visa in Spain?

 Click on Solicitar cita; click on siguiente

-Choose the appointment in the time sand place that best suits your availability.
+Choose the appointment at the time and place that best suits your availability.
 Note that you don’t necessarily need to go to the nearest one to get your papers done.

 When you get the appointment, you need to go with your documents to the specific office at a specific time.

-Again, the golden visa is one of the best visas you can get in order to invest, work or reside in Spain.
-If you choose to invest in real-estate, Adeslas can not only help with your expat insurance, but can also offer home insurance that ensures you a safe life in Spain!
+Again, the golden visa is one of the best visas you can get to invest, work or reside in Spain.
+If you choose to invest in real estate, Adeslas can not only help with your expat insurance but can also offer home insurance that ensures you a safe life in Spain!

 Do you qualify for the Golden visa?
 If this isn´t for you, maybe see if one of these visas better fits your needs: